 On the other hand, citrus fruits are very favourable in this condition and could be consumed liberally.
 What happens in practical life is that a patient zeroes down on sugars of all kind and then after a week or so craves for sugar as his tongue goes sour.
 He then gives up the meal plan and gorges on ice cream and pies which raise the blood sugar levels enormously.
 Instead, if the patient consumes a fruit everyday, the sugar control would be much better.

-There are a few food items which are specially suited for diabetics like ginseng, jamun, bitter gourd, cinnamon, aloe vera and magnesium.
+Few food items which helps to manage diabetes are ginseng, jamun, bitter gourd, cinnamon, aloe vera and magnesium.
 As a rule, where ever possible the entire fruit or vegetable should be consumed to take in fibre in addition to the nutrients.
 However, due to less palatability, juices may be consumed.

 Eat Well, and take care…